 Liechtenstein's Castles

 Vaduz Castle

 Perhaps the most famous of Liechtenstein’s Castles.
-Known as “The Princely House of Liechtenstein,” Vaduz Castle overlooks Liechtenstein’s capital city, Vaduz, named after the castle.
+Known as “The Princely House of Liechtenstein,” Vaduz Castle overlooks Vaduz, the capital city of Liechtenstein, which is named after the castle.
 Vaduz Castle is a stunning palace and the official residence of the Prince of Liechtenstein.
-Like all the others, this Liechtenstein castle was built in the 12th century.
+Like all the others, this castle was built in the 12th century.
 The Royal family still lives in the castle, so it is not open to the public.
 You can always make the most of its magnificence from afar.
 Even if you only lunch in Liechtenstein, you will run into this castle sitting way above the capital.

 Vaduz Castle

-Vaduz Castle is the official residence of the Prince of Liechtenstein.
+Since 1938, Vaduz Castle has been the primary and official residence of the Liechtenstein Princely Family.

 Closing Thoughts

 As mentioned above, I had never even heard of Liechtenstein before we stumbled across it.
 I’m glad that we did!
 Small yet charming and packed with history.
-Further, I’m surprised that it does not get more mention.
+Further, I’m surprised it doesn’t get more mention.
 Visit Liechtenstein’s Castles like we did and take advantage of this small yet charming country!

+Liechtenstein's Castles